Surviving cEDH

 I was understaffed and under-timed at my cEDH event, which gave me an excuse to skip deck checks.
 But in an ideal event, they would happen; Cheating is just as much of a concern in cEDH as in any other format.

 (Physically carrying 4 commander deckboxes is a challenge, so the swooping judge should bring a bag with them.
 Ideally one with 4 pockets marked 1-4 so you don't forget which box is whose.The table number should say on it which seat is seat 1, 2, etc. so that the players know where to sit.
-This makes it easy to know which player is which too.)
+This makes it easy to know which player is which.)

 cEDH matches are best-of-one, so there aren't going to be any midround deck checks.
-It's easier to slip cards into your hand or library without arousing suspicion in the middle of a 75 minute game; turns take a long time and players reach into their bags to get dice, tokens, etc. So in the 60+ minutes during the round when the deck check team would otherwise have nothing to do, I'd suggest doing noninvasive spot checks.
+It's easier to slip cards into your hand or library without arousing suspicion in the middle of a 75 minute game; turns take a long time and players frequently turn to converse with each other and reach into their bags to get dice, tokens, etc. So in the 60+ minutes during the round when the deck check team would otherwise have nothing to do, I'd suggest doing noninvasive spot checks.
 Walk up to a table, pull up the player's lists on your phonecEDH decklists are almost always submitted digitally.
 Nobody wants to write out 100 cards across multiple sheets of paper.
 Command Tower allows people to submit a link to their decklist on Moxfield, then saves a copy of the list when the "lock decklists" button is pressed.
 This means players can easily edit their list up until the tournament starts, but not afterwards., and make sure that all the cards in their hand, battlefield, graveyard, and exile are on their decklist.
 You don't need to interrupt the game for this.

 (In fact you could use this as your only method of checking decks, avoiding any delays at the start of the round.
 But that largely forgoes the ability to notice marked cards or counterfeits.)